 Budhan S. Pukazhenthi, Ph.D.

 Pukazhenthi completed his bachelor's degree in veterinary sciences at the Madras Veterinary College in India in 1987.
 He also has a master's degree and a doctorate from the University of Maryland.
-He completed a post-doctoral training at the Smithsonian National Zoological Park in 1998, where he trained with JoGayle Howard and David Wildt.
-Pukazhenthi also was a recipient of the prestigious Special Emphasis Research Career Award from NIH, University of Maryland College of Agriculture and Natural Resources Alumni Early Career Award, and Outstanding Alumni Award.
+He completed a post-doctoral training at the Smithsonian National Zoological Park in 1998, where he trained with Drs.
+JoGayle Howard and David Wildt.
+Pukazhenthi was a recipient of the prestigious Special Emphasis Research Career Award from NIH, University of Maryland College of Agriculture and Natural Resources Alumni Early Career Award, and Outstanding Alumni Awards.